 Visa Details for Indian Nationals

 Indian nationals do not need a visa.
-However, they should carry documents that identifies them as an Indian citizen.
-It could be:
+However, they should carry documents that identify them as an Indian citizen.
+It involves:

-- Photo identity card issued by the Government of India, or any State Government or Union Territory Administration in India, or the Election Commission of India or,
+- Photo identity card issued by the Government of India.
+Or, issued by any State Government or Union Territory Administration in India, or the Election Commission of India.

 - Emergency Certificate issued by the Embassy of India in Nepal.

 Visa Details for SAARC nationals